All Australian journalists are entitled to the minimum wages and conditions of the Journalists Published Media Award.

 If you are a freelancer/independent contractor, please refer to our page on game journalist contractor rates where we have provided information from many of the major Australian outlets.

-- These figures are for employees of digital publications.
+- These figures are for employees of digital publications (which do not have a print edition)

 - For print publications, refer to the Award or contact us for assistance.